kghose/technic-models/helicopter-controls/Readme.md

-# Bell 206 Cyclic/Collective controls, rigging and swash-plate
+# Helicopter cyclic/collective controls, rigging and swash-plate

 Photo of model